 - May not have more than 100 shareholders.

-- All shareholders in an S-Corp must be individuals (not LLCs or partnerships) and legal residents of the United States.
+- May not have shareholders that are non-resident aliens, partnerships, or corporations.
+All shareholders in an S Corporation must be individuals (not LLCs or partnerships) and legal residents of the United States.

 The form, like most IRS forms, sounds scarier than it is.
 You’ll need to provide some basic information about your company, including: